Great Scale Model Train and

 Best Point of Entry - Moving In: In general, once you've located your tables, you'll want to look around for the most convenient place to bring in your merchandise.
 The diagrams below give you a very general orientation.
 In the 3.5 acre Cow Palace, large layout displays and High Rail (large scale) are generally located in the North Hall, roughly as indicated on the diagram.
 In the Exhibition Hall, which is essentially one huge room, space will be assigned based with an eye to keeping "like with like," but final placement is based on the specific mix of vendors and product type.
 The Exhibition Hall is used only for the June show, because it is air conditioned.
 It is a large facility - but not as big as the "CP."

-Trolley: Other show operators don't provide trolleys to wheel in your merchandise - but we do!
+Luggage Carts: Other show operators don't provide carts to wheel in your merchandise - but we do!
 However, you may need to wait a few minutes for one to become available.
 When it does, load as much as you safely can, then immediately unload on or under or between your tables, so the trolley is available for others.
 Do not block aisles with your merchandise.

 Before setting up your tables, move your vehicle away from the building, so others may approach.

 Need electricity?
 We've got it, all you want -and, yet again, unlike other shows, it is free.
 But you'll need to bring your own extension cord.
-If it crosses an aisle, let us know and we'll tape it down, for you.
-And if you forgot to bring one, yes, we have extras (with power strips) for you to borrow.
+If it crosses an aisle, let us know and we'll give you a roll of gaffer's tape to secure the cord to the floor.
+And if you forgot to bring an extension cord, we have extras for you to borrow.

 Enjoy the Perks: Vendors enjoy free donuts and coffee during Saturday morning setup, and free coffee during Sunday setup.
 Unloading and set up can fire an appetite, so the food concession is open during Friday evening with selections at reasonable cost.